selbouhaddani/OmicsPLS_ShortCourse/README.md

 ## Download material

-Please download the following files
+Please click on the following links and download the files using the download button in the right.
+Alternatively, download the whole repo by clicking on download, and then download ZIP.

 - https://github.com/selbouhaddani/OmicsPLS_ShortCourse/blob/main/OmicsPLS_shortCourse.html
 - https://github.com/selbouhaddani/OmicsPLS_ShortCourse/blob/main/OmicsPLS_shortCourse_ANSWERS.html